kevindooley/datarepresenation/README.md

 ## Objective
 The project objective to create a web application with the following criteria:

-1.Create a basic Flask server
+1. Create a basic Flask server
-2.Contains a REST API, (to perform CRUD operations - create,read,update,delete) 3.One database table
+2. Contains a REST API, (to perform CRUD operations - create,read,update,delete)
+3. One database table
-4.Accompanying web interface, using AJAX calls, to perform these CRUD operations
+4. Accompanying web interface, using AJAX calls, to perform these CRUD operations

 ## Getting Started
 1. If not already installed, download and install Python 3.